kora-projects/kora-docs/mkdocs/docs/en/documentation/kafka.md

     class SomeListener : ConsumerAwareRebalanceListener {

         override fun onPartitionsRevoked(consumer: Consumer<*, *>, partitions: Collection<TopicPartition>) {
+            // Called before partitions are revoked from this consumer.
+            // Use this to commit offsets or cleanup state.
         }

         override fun onPartitionsAssigned(consumer: Consumer<*, *>, partitions: Collection<TopicPartition>) {
+            // Called when partitions are assigned to this consumer.
+            // Use this to initialize state for assigned partitions.
+        }

+        override fun onPartitionsLost(consumer: Consumer<*, *>, partitions: Collection<TopicPartition>) {
+            // Called when partitions are lost (e.g., consumer failure, group rebalance).
+            // Unlike onPartitionsRevoked, this is called when the consumer is no longer
+            // part of the group and cannot commit offsets.
+            // Use this to cleanup local state for lost partitions.
         }
     }
     ```